by Victor Sesma

 Another important event that left a lot of legacy in the city is the Spanish Civil War.
 As you can see there are many things to do in Alicante.
 The war ended in Alicante, on the 1st of April in 1939.
 Old buildings such as the air-raid shelters shaped Alicante and many other cities in Spain.

 Museo Arequeologico Provincial de Alicante or Provincial Archaelogical Museum of Alicante.
 This is probably the most important museum in the city and province of Alicante.
+There is an article with a complete explanation of the MARQ museum in this article.

 They also have temporary expositions running.
 On the MARQs website, there is a list of expositions they have at each point in time.
 The page is not very well translated into English but all the museum explanations are written in several languages, including English.